Pressure mounts on Biden to make diverse picks for top posts

 Of the nine major picks Biden has made so far, only two — Secretary of State choice Antony Blinken and chief of staff Ron Klain — are white men.
 That's a historic low that so far outpaces the historically diverse Cabinet that Barack Obama assembled in 2009.

-But civil rights leaders are grumbling that none of the “big four” Cabinet positions – the secretaries of state, defense and treasury and the attorney general – has yet gone to a person of color.
+But civil rights leaders are grumbling that none of the “big four” Cabinet positions – the secretaries of state, defence and treasury and the attorney general – has yet gone to a person of colour .
 And Biden is declining to commit to doing so.

-“I promise you, it'll be the single most diverse Cabinet based on race, color, based on gender that's ever existed in the United States of America,” the president-elect said instead during a news conference Friday.
+“I promise you, it'll be the single most diverse Cabinet based on race, colour , based on gender that's ever existed in the United States of America,” the president-elect said instead during a news conference Friday.

 That came after Congressional Hispanic Democrats expressed dismay during a call with Klain and other Biden advisers on Thursday about the treatment of New Mexico Gov. Michelle Lujan Grisham, who reportedly removed her name from consideration to be the new administration's interior secretary.
 They urged that she remain a candidate to head the more prominent Department of Health and Human Services, but it's not clear she will.